LumaPictures/usd-qt/README.md

 # USD Qt Components

-This goal of this project is to provide a set of reusable UI components for viewing and authoring USD files.
+Reusable UI components for viewing and authoring USD files.

-** This is a first look to start some conversations.
+**This is a first look to start some conversations.
 This repo may go away!**

 ## Installing